honeinc/uniql/README.md

           { type: 'STRING', arguments: [ 'o.+' ] } ] } ] }
 ```

-Using that AST, you can generate queries.
-Here's a list of the available compilers:
+Using that AST, you can generate queries for various datastores.

+# Available Compilers

 - [MongoDB](https://github.com/honeinc/uniql-mongodb)